 What happened next…

 Shard Villa today remains an active and functioning nursing home.
 It entered a period of instability, and its board of trustees envisioned closing it in 2008.
 It has since undergone a revival, however, and is home to 15-to-18 residents.
-Some wonderful photos of the restoration of frescoes at the villa can be found at the blog of Rustin Levenson Art Conservation Associates here, here and here.

 On the grounds of the mansion, the mausoleum holds four bodies: Columbus, Harriet, William and Mary.
 A place for Mary’s husband Alexander B. McDowell remains empty.

 In another tragic twist to the story, Alexander McDowell slit his own throat in 1908 while living in New York City.
-He had continued his relationship with the Smiths, travelling to Vermont to see them.
+He had continued his relationship with the Smiths, traveling to Vermont to see them.
 And had he outlived Smith, he was to receive $2,000 from the estate, a room in perpetuity at the Shard Villa and the option to be resident physician at the facility if he wished.